They are a class of psychoactive drugs whose central chemical structure is fusing a benzene ring and a diazepine ring.

 Paradoxical reactions are rare in the general population, with an incidence rate of less than 1% and similar to placebo.
 However, they occur more frequently in recreational abusers, individuals with borderline personality disorder, children, and patients on high-dose regimens.

-In these groups, impulse control problems are perhaps the most important risk factor for disinhibition; learning disabilities and neurological disorders are also significant risks.
+In these groups, impulse control problems are perhaps the most critical risk factor for disinhibition; learning disabilities and neurological disorders are also significant risks.

 Most reports of disinhibition involve high doses of high-potency benzodiazepines.
 Paradoxical effects can also appear after chronic use of benzodiazepines.